solidfire/solidfire-cli/README.md

 Description:

 AddClusterAdmin adds a new Cluster Admin.
 A Cluster Admin can be used to manage the cluster via the API and management tools.
-Cluster Admins are completely separate and unrelated to standard tenant accounts.Each Cluster Admin can be restricted to a sub-set of the API.
+Cluster Admins are completely separate and unrelated to standard tenant accounts.
+Each Cluster Admin can be restricted to a sub-set of the API.
 SolidFire recommends using multiple Cluster Admins for different users and applications.
 Each Cluster Admin should be given the minimal permissions necessary to reduce the potential impact of credential compromise.

 Options: